-- contact your local SARS branch;

-- visit the SARS website at www.sars.gov.za;

-- contact your own tax advisors;

-- contact the SARS National Call Centre

-- if calling locally, on 0800 00 7277; or

-- > if calling from abroad, on +27 11 602 2093;

-- submit legal interpretative queries on the TA Act by email to TAAInfo@sars.gov.za;

-or

-- submit a ruling application to SARS headed "Application for a VAT Class Ruling" or "Application for a VAT Ruling" together with the VAT301 form by email to VATRulings@sars.gov.za or by facsimile on +27 86 540 9390.
+- visit the SARS website;; - contact the SARS National Service Centre - - \succ if calling locally, on 0800 00 7277; - if calling from abroad, on +27 11 602 2093 (only between 8am and 4pm South African time); - have a virtual consultation with a SARS consultant by making an appointment via the SARS website; - visit your nearest SARS service centre, after making an appointment via the SARS website; - submit legal interpretative queries on the TA Act by e-mail to TAAInfo@sars.gov.za; - submit a ruling application to SARS headed "Application for a VAT Class Ruling" or "Application for a "VAT Ruling" together with the VAT301 form by e-mail to VATRulings@sars.gov.za. - contact your own tax advisor or tax practitioner.

-Comments regarding this guide may be e-mailed to policycomments@sars.gov.za
+Comments regarding this guide may be e-mailed to policycomments@sars.gov.za.